toddbadams/az300/cloud-dev/README.md

 # HPC

-High-performance computing (HPC) typically describes the aggregation of complex processes across many different machines, thereby maximizing the computing power of all of the machines.

-Azure H-series virtual machines (VMs) are the latest in HPC VMs

-These 8 and 16 virtual CPU (vCPU) VMs are built on the Intel Haswell processor technology featuring a later generation (DDR4) memory and solid-state drive (SSD)-based temporary storage.
+ [High-performance computing (HPC)](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/high-performance-computing) typically describes the aggregation of complex processes across many different machines, thereby maximizing the computing power of all of the machines.
+Azure H-series VMs are the latest in HPC VMs.
+These 8 and 16 virtual CPU VMs built on  Intel Haswell processor technology featuring a later generation (DDR4) memory and solid-state drive (SSD)-based temporary storage.

- H-series offers diverse options for low-latency Remote Direct Memory Access (RDMA) networking using Fourteen Data Rate (FDR) InfiniBand

 ## Remote Direct Memory Access (RDMA)
+ H-series offers diverse options for low-latency Remote Direct Memory Access (RDMA) networking using Fourteen Data Rate (FDR) InfiniBand.
 RDMA is a technology that provides a low-latency network connection between the processing running on two servers or virtual machines in Azure. instances (H16r, H16mr, A8, and A9) feature a network interface for RDMA connectivity.

 ## Azure Batch for HPC
-Azure Batch is a service that manages VMs for large-scale parallel and HPC applications  PaaS

- process, transform, and analyze large amounts of data either on a schedule or on demand
+[Azure Batch](https://docs.microsoft.com/en-us/azure/batch/) a PaaS that manages VMs for large-scale parallel and HPC applications.
+It process, transform, and analyze large amounts of data either on a schedule or on demand.

  The Batch API can handle scaling out an intrinsically parallel workload, such as image rendering, on a pool of up to thousands of compute cores.
 Instead of having to set up a compute cluster or write code to queue and schedule your jobs and move the necessary input and output data, you automate the scheduling of large compute jobs and scale a pool of compute VMs up and down to run them.
 You can write client apps or front ends to run jobs and tasks on demand, on a schedule, or as part of a larger workflow managed by tools such as Azure Data Factory.